Jonesey13/DevOps-Unit-1-Workshop/ACG-instructions.md

 All of the commands you expect should work will work, and it also comes with a relatively recent version of Python.
 You can also install other things if you need to.

 ![](ACG-instructions/7.png)

+## Step 5 (Unit 1 Workshop): Install necessary tools for Unit 1 Workshop

+If you're doing the Unit 1 Workshop, you'll also need to ensure you install the AWS CLI.
+Run `sudo snap install aws-cli --classic` (you'll need your password)